iscc/iscc-web/README.md

 **REST API**

 The microservice provides a REST API for generating ISCCs.
-The endpoints support:
+The endpoints support file upload/download, metadata extraction/embedding and ISCC processing.

-- uploading and downloading media assets
-- extracting and embedding metadata
-- decomposing ISCCs

 Files uploaded for processing are automatically deleted after a configurable timeout.
 An interactive API documentation is available at [/docs](https://iscc.io/docs)